Leftyshields/yaml-json-service/README.md

 If your backend is running on a different host or port, update the API URL in the frontend code.

+## Usage Guide

+### Importing and Editing Files

+1. Upload a YAML configuration file using the file uploader
+2. The file will be automatically converted and loaded into the form
+3. Edit values in the form as needed
+4. The JSON preview will update in real-time to show the current configuration
+5. Download the updated configuration as YAML or JSON

+### Structure Preservation

+When editing an existing YAML file:
+- The original structure of the file is preserved
+- Only the specific values you modify are updated
+- Complex structures (like objects with `value` fields) maintain their format
+- Arrays and nested objects are correctly handled

+### Special Field Types

+- **Home OIs**: Specialized UI for entering and managing Home OIs with validation
+- **Roaming Consortiums**: Dedicated interface for managing roaming consortium entries
+- **Complex Objects**: Properly structured form inputs for nested object properties

 ## Development

 ### Building for Production